Edward1292/Excel_Chart_CCSD/README.md

 # Excel_Chart_CCSD
 A simple excel writer for making uniform CCSDs.
-Takes .xlsx files containing CCS / DT data and transforms them into a new file with a chart plotted.
+Takes .xlsx files containing CCS  data and transforms them into a new file with a chart plotted.
 Can handle multiple files at once.
-Requires 3 columns of data in the order of column1 = Scan number or index, column2 = CCS or DT (x axis), column3 = intensity or signal (y axis).
+Requires 3 columns of data in the order of column1 = Scan number or index, column2 = CCS  (x axis), column3 = intensity or signal (y axis).
 Example input and output file can be viewed/downloaded.

 input : https://github.com/Edward1292/Excel_Chart_CCSD/blob/master/example_input.xlsx